EMS FAQ

 Cal/OSHA regulation, Title 8, section 5199 is the standard when working with patients who have, or are suspected of having an Airborne Transmissible Disease (ATD).
 The requirements for protecting and screening for TB are in this standard.

 This standard requires annual TB tests and mandated medical follow-up if the test indicates positive for TB.
-Additionally, the employer is also required to provide vaccinations for a variety of ATDs, including mumps, measles and rubella, as well as tetanus and annual influenza vaccine.
+Additionally, the employer is also required to provide vaccinations for a variety of ATDs, including mumps, measles, and rubella, as well as tetanus and an annual influenza vaccine.

 Additional information is available from NIOSH regarding TB respirators – Protect Yourself from TB.

-The Centers for Disease control maintains a wide resource list of information on AIDS/HIV.
+The Centers for Disease Control maintain a wide resource list of information on AIDS/HIV.
 Frequently Asked Questions on HIV/AIDS is updated regularly.
-Most common questions are answered and many rumors are addressed.
+Most common questions are answered, and many rumors are addressed.